 You’ll likely be able to start a liquid diet several days after surgery and move to a light diet about a week after surgery.

-How You’ll Handle Food
+How Will You Handle Food After Stomach Surgery?

 Normally, your stomach holds food and kicks off digestion.
 Foods then pass from the stomach to the duodenum, the first part of your small intestine.
 If these things don’t happen, food isn’t digested as well.